Daughter of the American Revolution

 "Why is she walking alone?"
 Two white women smirked from the crowd.
 I didn't care.
 I had to walk, something made me.

-I didn't know then that my Black and Native American ancestors fought in the American Revolutionary War.
-I didn't know that my ancestor Peter Freeman along with his wife Jane and children were enslaved in Ipswich, Massachusetts by Thomas Staniford and lived at the famous John Updike house that still stands today.
-Peter Freeman's sons Peter Jr. and John Freeman fought in the Revolutionary War and after their service gained their freedom then moved to Brunswick, Maine to live with their mother Jane who married Anthony Griffin after the death of her husband.
+I didn't know then that my Black and Native American ancestor fought in the American Revolutionary War.
+I didn't know that my ancestor Peter Freeman along with his wife Jane and children were enslaved in Ipswich, Massachusetts by Thomas Staniford and Philip Lord near the house that later was owned by the famous writer John Updike which still stands today.
+Peter Freeman's son John Freeman fought in the Revolutionary War and after his service moved with his brother Peter Freeman Jr. to Brunswick, Maine to live with their mother Jane, who married Anthony Griffin after the death of her husband.

 In 1833 at the age of 72, John Freeman petitioned the court in Bath, Maine to receive his pension for his service in 1777 with the help of his siblings Peter Jr. and Jane (same name as his mother) providing statements of support.
 It is uncertain whether he received his pension for his service in the war.